openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ## Copybook Support

 Copybooks are pieces of source code stored in separate data sets which are referenced in a program.
 The COBOL Language Support extension enables you to download all copybooks referenced in your program from the mainframe to a folder in your workspace.
 In order for this feature to work, you need to set up and configure a Zowe CLI `zosmf` profile.
-You can also enable local copybook support, which enables copybook support features for copybooks stored locally in folders in your workspace, for example when accessing a COBOL project stored on a Github repository using VS Code.
+You can also enable support for copybooks stored locally in folders in your workspace.
+This is useful when working with a COBOL project stored in a Github repository.

 The COBOL Language Support extension helps to ensure that copybooks called in the code remain compatible through semantic analysis of keywords, variables, and paragraphs within copybooks, and ensures the consistency of code by defining variables and paragraphs across copybooks.
 The extension also helps to protect against unwanted errors caused by recursive or missing copybooks.

 The **Go To Definition** and **Find All References** functionalities are extended to work for occurrences of variables and paragraphs from copybooks called in the program as well as from the program itself.
-You can also use the Go To Definition feature on a copybook name in order to open it.
+You can also use the **Go To Definition** feature on a copybook name in order to open it.

 ## Autocomplete